cytopia/devilbox/docs/autostart/autostarting-nodejs-apps.rst

 ************************

-You can have all of your NodeJS applications spin up automtically as soon as you ``docker-compose up``.
+You can have all of your NodeJS applications spin up automatically as soon as you ``docker-compose up``.
-This can be achieved by makeing use of |ext_lnk_tool_pm2| (Node.js Process Manager) and the autostart feature.
+This can be achieved by making use of |ext_lnk_tool_pm2| (Node.js Process Manager) and the autostart feature.

 .. seealso::